 It’s Alive!

 Sierra Agra is dedicated to processing this “unseen harvest” into juice, juice concentrate, puree, and ingredients for the cosmetics, oil, and perfume industries.
-I have joined to assist in corporate strategy and development.
-Incredibly proud of the economically exciting and wildly impactful model that the team has built.

 I wrote Ojie the Honeybee to offer those who use plant-based medicine to revitalize, relax, and rejoice, or those who work in the field, a way to tell their kids what it is they do and why.
 There are hundreds of thousands of employees engaged in the legal cannabis industry, which has undergone decades of catastrophic mismanagement by unjust political actions – many of which perpetuate still today.
 Meanwhile, adults are finding medical and joyful alternatives with fewer side effects to pharmaceuticals, alcohol, et al. As we discover more, and healthier, ways our bodies and minds benefit from plant derivatizes – from lavender to tetrahydrocannabinol – age-appropriate dialogue about the professionalization of an industry is critical.
 Evolution, even perversely back to our roots, should be celebrated and shared in responsible and age-appropriate ways that don’t encourage any irresponsibility, but accentuate healthy life choices.